-Fig. 1 POLAR AXIS AND EARTH'S AXIS
+POLAR AXIS AND EARTH'S AXIS

-- Loosen the Horizontal Axis Lock Knob (13) and turn the telescope until the objective end faces due north.
+- Set up the telescope at night.
+Loosen the Declination Lock Knob (3) and rotate the telescope around the declination axis until the arrow on the declination scale points to 90 degrees.
+Tighten the Declination Lock Knob.
+The telescope is now roughly in parallel with the polar axis. - Loosen the Horizontal Axis Lock Knob (13) and turn the telescope until the objective end faces due north.
 This can be done by approximating the location of the pole star (Polaris or North Star) or by the use of a compass.
-True North is then found by directing the telescope at Polaris, as magnetic North is slightly away from true North. - Look up the latitude of your area in any geographical atlas.
-Loosen the Latitude Lock Knob (22) and set the latitude scale to the correct latitude for your area.
-Aim the Finderscope (1) at Polaris.
+True North is then found by directing the telescope at Polaris, as magnetic North is slightly away from true North.

+Look up the latitude of your area in any geographical atlas.
+Loosen the Latitude Lock Knob (7) and set the latitude scale to the correct latitude for your area.
+Aim the Finderscope (18) at Polaris.
 You will probably notice that Polaris is not dead center in the Finderscope's field of view.
 This is probably because your telescope is not absolutely level with the ground.
 Loosen the Horizontal Axis Lock Knob (13) again and turn the telescope so that it is directly aimed at Polaris.
 Tighten both the Horizontal Axis Lock Knob and Latitude Lock Knob.
 Polaris is 1 degree from the North celestial pole.
 Therefore, the sighting of stars will have to be slightly adjusted as you locate them in the heavens.